Below are the official UEMS Emod Rules

 WHEELS: Any 8″ steel production racing wheel may be used.
 Beadlock wheels may be used.

-TIRES: ANY 8” HOOSIER or AMERICAN RACER MEDIUM COMPOUND TIRE ON REAR.
+TIRES: 8” HOOSIER or AMERICAN RACER TIRE.
+M100 Hoosier and American Racer Medium are softest rear tires allowed.
 (NO SOFTS on REAR)

 No tire softening permitted.